 Following their self-titled debut LP that came out on the Copenhagen label Red Tape, the band released their Stundum album.
 The music builds, swells and evolves almost like an organic natural process – building something which is almost beyond categorization, not really belonging to any specific musical era or scene.
 Had this album been released ten years ago one might have been tempted to describe it as psychedelic post-rock – but no genre tags, however inventive, does full justice to Papir’s music.
 Neither does more traditional tags such as krautrock, prog, space-rock or stoner-rock, although none of them are completely off the mark.

-In 2016 Papir joined with Stickman Records for the release of their next album, to be released in August 2017.
+In 2016 Papir joined with Stickman Records for the release of their next album “V”, which was released in August 2017.